-Clothing: Solid colored clothing photographs much better than stripes, plaids, and patterns.
-Please take a moment to revisit my portfolio and review the photos and see what might work best for you.
-For overcast days, I recommend a splash of pastel colors.
-It is always a good idea to bring a change of clothes to the photo session in case you get wet or dirty.
-I don't recommend wearing your clothes while driving to the photo session location.
-The seatbelt will easily wrinkle your clothes. see clothing ideas
+Take a moment to review my portfolio and see what might work best for you.
+Regarding clothing, I recommend solid colors as they photograph better than stripes, plaids, and patterns.
+For overcast days, a splash of pastel colors can work well.
+It's always a good idea to bring a change of clothes just in case you get wet or dirty, and I don't recommend wearing your clothes while driving to the location as the seatbelt can easily wrinkle your outfit.

 I recommend wearing white at the beginning and then changing to darker colors during the golden hour for sunset photo sessions.
 White reflects light, while black absorbs light.

 Regarding matching Hawaiian attire, I recommend caution, as busy fabric patterns can detract from the photograph's feeling.
 It's best to choose one or two matching pieces and then take solid colors from the pattern for other family members.